"The

 very good about herself again.
 She might "only" be the first runner-up.
 But the

 whole town had told her how proud she should be.
+And, finally, she was.

 Then the front door banged open.
 A little neighbor girl rushed in, bounced across the